dynatrace-oss/unguard/docs/DEV-GUIDE.md

           minikube start --addons=ingress --profile unguard --vm=true
         ```

-    - To launch a **Kind** cluster, make sure to create the cluster with [extraPortMappings](https://kind.sigs.k8s.io/docs/user/configuration/#extra-port-mappings).
-      This will be achieved by forwarding the ingress resource to port 82 with the given config:
-        ```sh
-          kind create cluster --name unguard --config .\docs\dev-env\kind\port-mapping-config.yaml
-        ```

 2. Run `kubectl get nodes` to verify the connection to the respective control plane

 3. Fetch the necessary Helm repositories